techcodex/tendex/README.md

    - TWILIO_TOKEN
    - TWILIO_FROM

+10. Import countries table into your database countries table is available in your projectpublic directory.

-10. If you are using xampp then open project on browser with http://localhost/project_name or if you are using laragon then the url will be http://project_name.test
+11. If you are using xampp then open project on browser with http://localhost/project_name or if you are using laragon then the url will be http://project_name.test